Yvan Cournoyer

-Yvan Serge Cournoyer (born November 22, 1943) is a Canadian former professional ice hockey right winger who played in the National Hockey League for the Montreal Canadiens for 16 seasons, from 1963 to 1978, winning the Stanley Cup 10 times.
+Yvan Serge Cournoyer (born November 22, 1943) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for the Montreal Canadiens for 16 seasons, between 1963 to 1978, winning the Stanley Cup 10 times.
 In 1972, Cournoyer scored the tying goal in the deciding eighth game of the Canada-USSR series with seven minutes remaining.
 Canada went on to win the game and the series on Paul Henderson's dramatic goal with 34 seconds left in the game.

-Cournoyer was born in Drummondville, Quebec.
-He was nicknamed "The Roadrunner" due to his small size and blazing speed, which he credited to longer blades on his skates.
-He was inducted into the Hockey Hall of Fame in 1982.
-In 2017 Cournoyer was named one of the '100 Greatest NHL Players' in history.
+Born in Drummondville, Quebec, he was nicknamed "the Roadrunner" due to his small size and blazing speed, which he credited to longer blades on his skates.
+He was inducted into the Hockey Hall of Fame in 1982 and named one of the '100 Greatest NHL Players' in 2017.